awsdocs/aws-cost-management-user-guide/doc_source/billing-get-answers.md

 ## Contacting AWS Support<a name="billing-support"></a>

 Contacting AWS Support is the fastest and most direct method for communicating with an AWS associate about your questions\.
 AWS Support does not publish a direct phone number for reaching a support representative\.
-You can use the following process to have an associate reach out to you by email or phone instead\.
+You can use the following process to have an associate contact to you by email or phone instead\.

 Only personalized technical support requires a support plan\.
 For more information, visit [AWS Support](https://aws.amazon.com/premiumsupport/)\.